Jan 3, 2026

 Best for: Patients needing combined therapy and medication for non-ADHD conditions.

-Limitation: Cerebral clinicians cannot prescribe controlled substances, such as stimulants for ADHD.
+Limitation: Cerebral does not currently prescribe controlled substances, including stimulants for ADHD.

 Bottom line: While they offer broad access, their inability to prescribe first-line ADHD medications makes them unsuitable for patients requiring strong ADHD management.